AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/delete-chart.md

 ---
 # Permanently delete a chart

-Even if you [remove a chart from the dashboard](../../data-user/dashboards/remove-charts-dashboard.md), it still exists in your MBI account.
+Even if you [remove a chart from the dashboard](../../data-user/dashboards/remove-charts-dashboard.md), it still exists in your[!DNL MBI]account.

 To permanently delete a chart: